 - i. invoke the AsyncListener.onError(AsyncEvent) method for all instances of the AsyncListener registered with the ServletRequest for which the AsyncContext was created and make the Throwable available via the AsyncEvent.getThrowable(). - ii.
-If none of the listeners called AsyncContext.complete or any of the AsyncContext.dispatch methods, then perform an error dispatch with a status code equal to HttpServletResponse.SC_INTERNAL_SERVER_ERROR and make the Throwable available as the value of the RequestDispatcher.ERROR_EXCEPTION request attribute. - iii.
+If none of the listeners called AsyncContext.complete or any of the AsyncContext.dispatch methods, then perform an error dispatch with a status code equal to iii.
 If no matching error page is found, or the error page does not call AsyncContext.complete() or any of the AsyncContext.dispatch methods, then the container MUST call AsyncContext.complete.